Khaaz/Cross-Server-Bot/README.md

 Run `npm install` or `yarn`.

 Copy and paste `config.template.json` as `config.json`.
-Enter your bot token and all correct informations:
+Enter your bot token and all correct information:

 ```js
 {